 Welcome and congratulations on your growing family!
-I am a mother of three, a certified birth doula, and GentleBirth Educator.
+My name is Brenda Baar and I am a mother of three, a certified birth doula, and certified GentleBirth educator.
 Born and raised in Grand Rapids, I am a graduate of Calvin College and former Spanish-Immersion elementary school teacher.
+Since 2013, I have had the honor of working with over 250 local families.

 My journey toward becoming a doula began on Valentine's Day 2009 when our twin boys, Owen and Carter, were born.
 I was surprised by the impact that the experience of giving birth had on me.
 I knew that becoming a mother would change my life, but I didn't anticipate how transformational the process of childbirth would be.